nicksmith100/shakermaker/README.md

 ### Page Elements

-The website is presented as a single page includes the following page elements, in line with the scope outlined above.
+The website is presented as a single page with elements which are displayed or hidden based on user interaction, in line with the scope outlined above.

-- #### All pages
+- #### Welcome page

-  - ##### Header
+- #### Header

     - All pages include a header with branding on the left-hand side and a navigation menu on the right-hand side.
 The header is fully responsive:
       - The title and logo are displayed as a single image on xs viewports.